mtorres253/mtorres253.github.io/chapt-1/index.md

   - Clarifying a desired outcome
   - A rational exploration and evaluation of potential solutions (i.e., brainstorming).
   - Identification and implementation of a solution.
-- Information seeking
+- Information seeking:
   - Asking around
   - Researching online
-- Utilization of social support
+- Utilization of social support:
   - Getting help with finding solutions and implementing them
-- Communication
+- Communication:
   - Asking for what you need

 I will get into more details about Problem-solving in the next chapter.